tribalfs/PixelsPub/README.md

 #### Note for MIUI devices

  * On some MIUI devices you need to enable the option _Disable permission Monitoring_ in _Developer options_ to be able to grant this permission.
-If having a `java.lang.SecurityException` error, it's reported that turning on all debugging options in Developer options helps.
+If having a `java.lang.SecurityException` error, it's reported that turning on all USB debugging options in Developer options helps.

 **That's it!**